ViewComponent/view_component/adr/0677-css-encapsulation.md

 ### Ruby-in-CSS

 We considered allowing for evaluation of Ruby inside CSS files (at compile, runtime, or both) but instead decided to lean on [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for injecting dynamic values.
+The recent Dark Mode feature heavily depended on CSS variables.

 ### Bundle splitting